agodwinp/SQL-snippets/README.md

 - This code is a template to create a tenant database.
 - Also, it will help you to start the diserver and scriptserver.

+#### HANA SQL/fill_nulls.sql
+- This code is a short snippet to help you fill null values within a table, with your chosen value.

 ## Authors
 - Arun Godwin Patel